roberthodgen/phonegap-mwbarcodescanner/README.md

 * (Optional): You can replace our default overlay.png for the camera screen with your own customized image;

 &nbsp;
+###Changes in 1.3:
+&nbsp;

+* Zoom feature added for iOS and Android.
+It's not supported on WP8 due to API limitation.

+* Fixed 'frameworks was not added to the references' on WP8

+* Fixed freezing if missing org.apache.cordova.device plugin

+* Added x86 lib for Android

+&nbsp;
 ###Changes in 1.2: